Joao-Ex-Machina/jbcr.pt/content/about.md

 - Programming
 - Computer Architectures

-I have also been involved with the HackerSchool hackerspace since 2021 having been:
+I have also been **hackin' and tinkerin'** while involved with the [HackerSchool](https://hackerschool.dev) hackerspace, which I belong to since 2021.
+At HackerSchool I have assumed the following functions:

 - **Board Member (Marketing)** in 2022
 - **President** from 2022 to 2024